prashant280920/Image_Filter_WebApp/README.md

 # Image_Filter_WebApp

-This web app provides different types of filter and effects and allow you to download your filtered image.<br />
+- This webpage provides different types of filter and effects and allow you to download your filtered image.<br />
-Effects are working but filters are still not completed.
+- Website is online on -- https://prashant280920.github.io/Image_Filter_WebApp/

 ## Available Scripts